beautyjoy/beautyjoy.github.io/professional-development-3-weeks/index.md

 We offer a summer professional development workshop for teachers intending to teach BJC the following year.
 In this workshop, one week in the middle is held face-to-face; the other weeks consist of online lab materials, computer-mediated discussion sessions, and weekly videos from our project leads.

-Please complete our [PD Interest Form](http://bit.ly/pdinterest18) to receive updates.
-We will be confirming dates and locations soon.
+Please complete our [2018 PD Interest Form](http://bit.ly/pdinterest18) to receive updates.
+We will be confirming our 2018 dates and locations soon.

 ### How much does it cost?